4 Steps to Backup Your LinkedIn Account in the NEW User Interface

 - You’re not supposed to invite people you don’t know to join your network: If you’re trying to build up your personal network or make contact with specific people, you probably will ask people you’ve never met to be part of your LinkedIn network.
 Although users do it all the time, it’s technically a violation of LinkedIn’s user agreement.

 - You’re not supposed to upload profile photos that aren’t of you: Not everyone feels comfortable uploading a classic head-and-shoulders shot to LinkedIn.
-It’s not uncommon to find very non-standard photos on LinkedIn, such as symbols, logos, cartoons, and images that convey political or social messages.
+It’s not uncommon to find very non-standard LinkedIn photos, such as symbols, logos, cartoons, and images that convey political or social messages.
 However, you’re only allowed to upload traditional head-and-shoulders photos that are your likeness.

 - You’re not supposed to include information that’s not asked for: LinkedIn profiles are made up of a series of sections that require you to input specific information.
 If you put the wrong information in the wrong box, such as web links and non-relevant promotional material, you could be in violation of LinkedIn’s user agreement.